When To Start With Spectral Analysis

 It gives them visual clarity before the world tells them who they should be.

-Teen boys rarely consider appearance strategically, yet they face real pressure—sports, dating, social media, first impressions.
+Teen boys rarely consider appearance strategically, yet they face real pressure—sports, dating, social media, and first impressions during job interviews and presentations.

 The right colors: